 Test and purpose Advantages + Disadvantages Validity - Reliability - Practicality Muscular Endurance - One-minute press up Test Purpose: To measure muscular endurance in the upper body.
 Advantages: The test is very easy to set up Requires minimal equipment Can be conducted in any setting.
 Validity - To ensure the results are valid make sure you make not of what type of press up you completed.
 Validity can vary as people can do easier or harder press-ups - is this a fair comparison?
 Only valid for upper body.
 Equipment needed: Exercise mat and stopwatch.
-Disadvantages: Reliability - Ensure the test conditions remain the same.
+Disadvantages: Easier with a partner to help.
+Difference in technique can make results unreliable.
+Reliability - Ensure the test conditions remain the same.
 Difference in press up technique can make results unreliable.
-Practicality - Practical test to conduct.
+With Hard Company Practicality - Practical test to conduct.